Echolocation of bats in the Netherlands

 Distribution: throughout the most of the Netherlands.

-Peak frequency often around 40 kHz or below - FM-qCF or qCF calls - dull bubbling sound
+Peak frequency often around 40 kHz - FM-qCF or qCF calls - dull bubbling sound

 Date of recording: 2024-05-30 Recorded by: Rianne Bunschoten Audio file: 912086